MarkWentink/DSED/content/posts/cryptos/index.md

 How do we know which one to buy, and **does the choice even matter?** That second question is where the stats come in.

 Let's focus on the top 30 cryptocurrencies by market cap.
+Together, they account for about 90% of the crypto market.
 After removing near-identical tokens such as staked Ether (StETH) and wrapped Bitcoin (wBTC), we are left with 25 top tokens.
 They are presented below sized by market cap and coloured by type of token (blue for transactions, green for smart contracts, etc...)

 {{< image src="./market_caps.png" height="500px" width="1160px" caption="Top 25 crypto-currencies sized by market cap">}}